vusec/inspectre-gadget/analyzer/README.md

 However, not all double-loads are created equal.

-This tool finds potential Spectre gadgets and classifies them based on properties like where can we leak from, where can we place our reaload buffer, etc.
+This tool finds potential Spectre gadgets and classifies them based on properties like where can we leak from, where can we place our reload buffer, etc.

 ## How it works